timof1308/Blackforest-Damage-Classification/README.md

     - Threshhold Moving to adjust the decision boundary of the binary classification
     - Evaluation and calculation of Cohen's Kappa and F1 measure
     - Jupyter Notebooks for implementation:
-        - *"./05 - EnsembleLearningBaseLearnerDamageClasses.ipynb "* for building the base models for the damage classes "healthy", "damaged" and "dead" (uses the raw unbalanced data)
+        - *"[05 - EnsembleLearningBaseLearnerDamageClasses.ipynb](./05%20-%20EnsembleLearningBaseLearnerDamageClasses.ipynb)"* for building the base models for the damage classes "healthy", "damaged" and "dead" (uses the raw unbalanced data)
-        - *"./05 - EnsembleLearningBaseLearnerDamageClassesBalancedData.ipynb "* for building the base models for the damage classes "healthy", "damaged" and "dead" with balanced data
+        - *"[05 - EnsembleLearningBaseLearnerDamageClassesBalancedData.ipynb](./05%20-%20EnsembleLearningBaseLearnerDamageClassesBalancedData.ipynb)"* for building the base models for the damage classes "healthy", "damaged" and "dead" with balanced data
-        - *"./05 - EnsembleLearningBaseLearnerDamagedOnly.ipynb "* for building the base models for the damaged damage classes "low", "medium" and "high" (uses the raw unbalanced data)
+        - *"[05 - EnsembleLearningBaseLearnerDamagedOnly.ipynb](./05%20-%20EnsembleLearningBaseLearnerDamagedOnly.ipynb)"* for building the base models for the damaged damage classes "low", "medium" and "high" (uses the raw unbalanced data)
-        - *"./05 - EnsembleLearningBaseLearnerDamagedOnlyBalancedData.ipynb "* for building the base models for the damaged damage classes "low", "medium" and "strong" with balanced data
+        - *"[05 - EnsembleLearningBaseLearnerDamagedOnlyBalancedData.ipynb](./05%20-%20EnsembleLearningBaseLearnerDamagedOnlyBalancedData.ipynb)"* for building the base models for the damaged damage classes "low", "medium" and "strong" with balanced data

-- *"./06 - EnsembleLearningMetaLearnerDamageClasses.ipynb "* for forming the base models for the "healthy", "damaged" and "dead" classes into ensembles and using a weighted majority difference to determine the final estimate.
+- *"[06 - EnsembleLearningMetaLearnerDamageClasses.ipynb](./06%20-%20EnsembleLearningMetaLearnerDamageClasses.ipynb)"* for forming the base models for the "healthy", "damaged" and "dead" classes into ensembles and using a weighted majority difference to determine the final estimate.
-- *"./06 - EnsembleLearningMetaLearnerDamagedOnly.ipynb "* The created base models for the damaged damage classes "low", "medium" and "high" are combined into ensembles and a weighted majority difference is used to determine the final estimate.
+- *"[06 - EnsembleLearningMetaLearnerDamagedOnly.ipynb](./06%20-%20EnsembleLearningMetaLearnerDamagedOnly.ipynb)"* The created base models for the damaged damage classes "low", "medium" and "high" are combined into ensembles and a weighted majority difference is used to determine the final estimate.

-- *"./07 - PredictBlackForest.ipynb "* In this notebook, an estimate of a forest area in the Black Forest is made, for which the previously determined meta-models are used.
+- *"[07 - PredictBlackForest.ipynb](./07%20-%20PredictBlackForest.ipynb)"* In this notebook, an estimate of a forest area in the Black Forest is made, for which the previously determined meta-models are used.

 ### File Structure